It’s a question that gets asked time-and-time again, why is Cheddar cheese bitter?

 Well, you’d hope not anyway.

-In fact, this is far more geared to those who actually make and produce their own cheddar cheese.
+This is far more geared to those who make and produce their cheddar cheese.

-This is often the case if the milk was collected from dirty cows.
+This is often the case if the milk is collected from dirty cows.

 Then again, this could be due to using old starter bacteria, and even from rusty or unclean milk cans.